 No Duty of the Agent to Direct Proceeds, etc. Nothing herein shall be construed to impose upon the Agent or the Obligor any duty to direct the application of the Secured Obligations contemplated by the Credit Agreement.
 The Obligor acknowledges and agrees that the Agent is not obligated under the Credit Agreement to the Obligor or any of its subcontractors, materialmen, suppliers or laborers.
 The Obligor is executing this Consent to induce the Lenders to make the loans and issue letters of credit under the Credit Agreement and the Obligor understands that the Lenders would not do so but for the Obligor’s execution and delivery of this Consent.

 Failure in Exercise.
-No failure on the part of the Agent to exercise, and no delay in exercising, any right under this Consent shall operate as a waiver of such right nor shall any single or partial exercise of any right under this Consent preclude any further exercise of such right or the exercise of any other right.
+No failure on the part of the Agent or Obligor to exercise, and no delay in exercising, any right under this Consent shall operate as a waiver of such right nor shall any single or partial exercise of any right under this Consent preclude any further exercise of such right or the exercise of any other right.
 Except to the extent inconsistent with the terms hereof, the rights, remedies, powers and privileges provided in this Consent are cumulative and not exclusive of any rights, remedies, powers and privileges provided by law.

 IN WITNESS WHEREOF, the parties hereto have caused this Consent to be executed by their respective officers thereunto duly authorized as of the day and year first above written.